• How to File a Roth IRA Election with the CRA

 First Home Savings Account (FHSA)

 A First Home Savings Account (FHSA) is a relatively new tax-free account that lets people contribute up to $40K for your first home.
 Unfortunately for US citizens, it is also not recognized by the IRS and comes with the same compliance complexities of the TFSA.
 So, similar to those, I would generally recommend not investing in this type of account.
+One potential use case if you’re eligible for the FHSA is to get some bonus RRSP room.
+You could fund your FHSA and immediately transfer this money to an RRSP, where you could invest it as per usual.

 One note in closing — as you can see, there are gray areas around some of these account types (e.g. a TFSA for US persons), and these policies are always changing.
 Thus, it is important to get the guidance of a crossborder tax expert before making any decisions.

-• Choosing a Crossborder Canadian Brokerage
+8. Choosing a Crossborder Canadian Brokerage

 Choosing a Crossborder Canadian Brokerage